silverwhere/Self-Driving-Car-Nanodegree---Udacity/README.md

 PART 2
 Localization, Path Planning, Control, and System Integration
 Here, I expand on my sensor knowledge to localize and control the vehicle.
-I evaluate sensor data from camera, radar, lidar, and GPS, and use these in closed-loop controllers that actuate the vehicle, finishing by combining all my skills on a real self-driving car!
+I evaluate sensor data from camera, radar, lidar, and GPS, and use these in closed-loop controllers that actuate the vehicle, finishing by combining all my skills on a real self-driving car under system integration!

 Project: Kidnapped Vehicle
 Project: Highway Driving